naash/MithyaEngine/README.md

 # Mithya Engine

-A game engine built from scratch in Rust, driven by a single goal: learn Rust by building something real and iterating on it until it's good.
+A game engine built from scratch in Rust, driven by a single goal: learn Rust by building something real, functional.

 ---